tappi287/sim-site/content/blog/2021-02-19-hello-sim-site.md

 ---
-title: Welcome to Bael, a free Nuxt / NetlifyCMS powered blog template
+title: Welcome to Sim Site
-date: Tuesday February 13th, 2018
+date: Friday February 19th, 2021
 thumbnail: /images/uploads/bael-big.jpg
 ---
 **Bael is a free template that gives you an easy way to start a blog that uses modern technologies like static-site JAMstack architecture, CSS grid layout, responsive design, a serverless function that handles emails newsletter signup with Sendgrid, and fuzzy search — all wrapped up in a brutalist aesthetic.**